Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 How Supplied/Storage and Handling

-Oncaspar (pegaspargase) Injection is supplied as a sterile, clear, colorless, preservative-free solution in Type I single-dose vials containing 3,750 International Units of pegaspargase per 5 mL (750 International Units per mL) solution (NDC 0944-3810-01).
+Oncaspar (pegaspargase) injection is supplied as a sterile, clear, colorless, preservative-free solution in Type I single-dose vial containing 3,750 International Units of pegaspargase per 5 mL (750 International Units per mL) solution (NDC 72694-954-01).

 Store Oncaspar refrigerated at 2°C to 8°C (36°F to 46°F) in the original carton to protect from light.
 Do not shake or freeze product.
 Unopened vials may be stored at room temperature (15°C to 25°C [59°F to 77°F]) for no more than 48 hours.